bueda/django-boilerplate/README.md

 Our Fabfile (see below) is set up to install the project's dependencies from these files.
 It's an attempt to standardize the location for dependencies like Rails' `Gemfile`.
-We specificially avoid also listing the dependencies in the README of the project, since a list there isn't actually checked programatically or ever installed, so it tends to quickly become out of date.
+We specifically avoid also listing the dependencies in the README of the project, since a list there isn't actually checked programmatically or ever installed, so it tends to quickly become out of date.

 ### templates